-416. Adapted Programs in PE (5).
-Pr., Junior standing or Department Approval.
+416. Adapted Programs in Physical Education (5).
+Pr., Junior or dept. approval.

 A course designed to guide the student in the development of adaptive and corrective programs to meet the needs of exceptional children.
 Emphasis is placed on the physical, mental, social, and emotional characteristics of exceptional children.
 The identification and diagnosis of various discrepancies is also included.